Christian militia group busted by the FBI and ATF

 That may be more indicative of what Robert Frost meant when he wrote that “Good fences make good neighbors” than it speaks for the quality of character among members of this extreme Christian militia known as the Hutaree militia.
 Speaking of taking lessons from literature, the Hutaree militia’s extreme interpretation of the Bible is their way of coping with the “New World Order,” as they see it.

 What are we to learn from this?
 If we are to follow the word of literature, then perhaps we should take Jonathan Swift’s “A Modest Proposal” to heart and eat the children to deal with overpopulation?
 That’s ridiculous, of course, and Swift intended it to be satire.
 Maybe “1984” is a better model for our modern society.
 But wait, that’s the kind of totalitarian regime that Christian militias like the Hutaree militia would contest.
 And what if they chose not to lay down their arms afterward – would we have a Hutareetocracy?
-Would a chorus of “Onward, Christian Soldiers” be required before applying for no faxing payday loans?
+Would a chorus of “Onward, Christian Soldiers” be required before requesting no faxing payday loans?